naturalis/mebioda/doc/week3/w3d5/lecture2.md

 Using TNRS Taxon Scrubber
 ---------------------------------------------

-- You will promarly use your "Best matches" file, which has the same number of rows as your original taxon list, so it cand irectly replace that list.
+- You will primarly use your "Best matches" file, which has the same number of rows as your original taxon list, so it can directly replace that list.
-- use the "all matches" output to see details where multiple suggestion where provided.
+- use the "all matches" output to see details where multiple suggestions where provided.

 Using TNRS Taxon Scrubber
 ---------------------------------------------

 - First: scan the "warning" columns in your best matches sheet for partial match- higher scoring names were found.
-  - Genus name probably did not match an accepted species name, and it may suggest something a complete different family.
+  - Genus name probably did not match an accepted species name, and it may suggest something, a complete different family.
-  - Look at yout "all matches" sheet to look for all the suggestions, and use your brain to pick the best match (one way is to compare the suggested family name with the original name from your list).
+  - Look at your "all matches" sheet to look for all the suggestions, and use your brain to pick the best match (one way is to compare the suggested family name with the original name from your list).
   - Example: see " Zizyphus_jujuba from tutorial file.
 TNRS "best matches" prioritize the a genus match "Zyziphus" for which it has no option of taxonomic status.
   - But in "all matches" you see option "Ziziphus jujuba" which has "accepted status".
 You should choose that one.